Election 2020: 'Jacinda Ardern should reveal vote on cannabis referendum if she believes 'yes' would better NZ, says Greens' Marama Davidson

 Meanwhile, Tamihere said one of the issues facing the minor parties was how well Ardern had done with the Covid-19 response which had "sucked the oxygen" out of other major issues.

-"It's a war time election, which is very rare," Tamihere said.
+"It's a war-time election, which is very rare," Tamihere said.

 "My baby, who is voting in her first election - she's 19 - and I ain't getting two votes.
 I can't even get two [votes] out of my own daughter."